Techno3Gamma/lightspeed-android/FAQ.md

 Click the menu button at the top left of the screen and select *pending transfer*.

-##### Where can I view the list of files sharable via my TrebleShot app?
+##### Where can I view the list of files sharable via my LightSpeed app?

 Click the menu button at the top left and select share this would display options for apps, music, pictures, and videos.

 ##### How do I share files?
 Get to the list of files via the immediate above answer and click on your preferred file, click the *arrow button* at the bottom of the page to send.

-##### Can I share files from TrebleShot to other apps?
+##### Can I share files from LightSpeed to other apps?

-Yes, you can share apps or files from TrebleShot to other apps like Whatsapp.
+Yes, you can share apps or files from LightSpeed to other apps like Whatsapp.
 Select the file you want to send, then click the dotted vertical line seen after the send icon, select *share with other apps*, and a list of apps would appear.

 ##### What is TrustZone?